alexhaydock/pinewall/README.md

 just deploy
 ```

-The `pinewall` script isn't doing much here.
+The `just` script isn't doing much here.
 Only discovering the latest built version of the Pinewall EFI image before calling `tofu apply`.

-You will want to edit the Terraform code in `proxmox.tf` if you want to use this option, but it should be easy to understand.
+You will want to edit the Terraform VM template in `templates/` before running `just build` if you want to use this deployment method, but it should be easy to understand.

 The code:
 * Uses `proxmox_virtual_environment_file` to copy the latest discovered Pinewall EFI to the local ISO storage.